sguesdon/docker-artifact-registry-mirror-gke/README.md

 ## Quick Deployment for Testing

 If you want to quickly test the solution, you can do so using the Opentofu project located in the [following folder](tests/tofu).
-However, you will need to have gcloud properly configured and an active GKE cluster with Workload Identity enabled.
+However, you will need to have gcloud properly configured and an active GKE cluster with workload identity.

+> If Workload Identity is not enabled, the service account for your workloads must have read permissions on the Artifact Registry repository.

 Before deploying the solution, make sure to fill in the minimum configurations in the `terraform.tfvars` file.
 The `terraform.tfvars.example` file contains the minimum required information.